Operation Linebacker II: Casualties

 According to official North Vietnamese sources the bombing campaign killed 1,624 civilians, including 306 in Haiphong and 1,328 in Hanoi.
-The book "Hanoi – The aerial Dien Bien Phu" from the "People's Army Publishing House" gives a death toll of 2,368 civilians killed and 1,355 others injured.
+The book "Hanoi – The aerial Điện Biên Phủ" from the "People's Army Publishing House" gives a death toll of 2,368 civilians killed and 1,355 others injured.
 The book states that a number of neighborhoods and villages were destroyed, 5,480 houses and nearly 100 other buildings including factories, schools, hospitals, and stations were destroyed.
 By 20 December 1972, there were 215 dead and 325 injured in Hanoi.
 In Hai Phong alone on 18 December, 45 people were killed, 131 people were injured.
 Kham Thien Street, Hanoi was attacked on the night of 26 December 1972, killing 278 people, including 91 women, 40 old people, and 55 children.
 178 children were orphaned in Kham Thien Street and 290 people were injured, 2,000 houses, schools, temples, theaters, and clinics collapsed, of which 534 houses were completely destroyed.

 House 51 on Kham Thien Street was completely blown into a crater and the seven people living there were killed.
 This area has been converted into a memorial with a stele bearing the words "Khâm Thiên deeply holds the hatred of the American enemy" and a bronze statue of a woman holding a child who died from an American bomb was based on the owner of the destroyed house.
 On the anniversary of the bombing each year, people living on the street and other places come to the memorial to burn incense sticks to commemorate those who died from American airstrikes.
 In the courtyard of Bạch Mai Hospital, there is a stele bearing the word "Hatred" to remember the bombing of the hospital on 22 December, which killed 1 patient and 30 nurses and doctors.
 At the time of the bombing, most doctors and patients had already been evacuated.
 Each department had only a few people on duty and approximately 300 patients had taken cover in the basement.